-Clinical laboratory assessments are required at screening, Days 1, 3, 5, 8, 10, and 14 or until discharge, whichever comes earlier.
+Clinical laboratory assessments are required at screening, Days 1, 3, 5, 8, 10 and 14 or until discharge whichever comes earlier.
 Clinical laboratory assessments at other days may be conducted if required by clinical need or local practice.
-From Day 1 to Day 14, at specified timepoints, the sponsor will be provided with results for the following analytes completed by local laboratories: white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine and creatinine clearance, glucose, total bilirubin, ALT, AST, and any SARS-CoV-2 testing.
-SARS-CoV-2 testing may include quantitative reverse transcriptase polymerase chain reaction (qRT-PCR) to detect or quantify SARS-CoV-2 or virus sequencing results.
+All laboratory testing will be completed by local laboratories.
+From Day 1 to Day 14, at specified timepoints, the sponsor will be provided with results for the following analytes: white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine and creatinine clearance, glucose, total bilirubin, ALT, AST, and any SARS-CoV-2 testing.

-Additional SARS-CoV-2 testing may be conducted at selected sites in a subset of participants.
-At participating sites, nasopharyngeal swab samples will be collected at Days 1, 3, 5, 8, 10, and 14, sent to a central laboratory, and assayed using qRT-PCR to quantify SARS-CoV-2 viral load.
-Pretreatment and posttreatment samples with detectable SARS-CoV-2 may be sequenced for resistance monitoring of the viral polymerase gene.
+SARS-CoV-2 testing may include RT-qPCR to detect or quantify SARS-CoV-2 or virus sequencing results.
+If feasible, oropharyngeal, saliva, sputum, stool, and/or blood samples may be collected and assayed using RT-qPCR to quantify SARS-CoV-2 viral load.
+Pretreatment and posttreatment samples with detectable SARS-CoV-2 may be sequenced for resistance monitoring of the viral polymerase gene if possible.

 For all clinical laboratory tests at Day 1, at least the most recent result before dosing should be used.
-For other tests, preferably enter all results if the most recent result before dosing is not possible.
+For other tests, preferably enter all results if the most recent result before dosing is not available.
 When more than 1 result is available in a calendar day, at minimum, results should be reported as indicated in Table 1.
 All SARS-CoV-2 results should be provided.